hangoclong/fast-ScholarAI/docs/development-docs.md

 ## Overview

-The Literature Review Tool is a Next.js application designed to help researchers manage bibliographic data for literature reviews.
-It provides a unified interface for searching academic databases (Scopus, IEEE, Springer) and importing BibTeX files from other sources.
+The Literature Review Tool is a Next.js application designed to streamline the literature review process for researchers.
+It facilitates importing bibliographic data (via BibTeX files or external APIs), screening titles and abstracts (optionally assisted by AI), reviewing potential duplicates, and managing the included literature set.

 ## Architecture